 Most new parents have heard that baby's car seat should be installed in the center of the back seat.
-Since newer cars also have lower anchors for car seats as part of the LATCH system, many parents assume it's OK to install the car seat in the center using LATCh.
-Unfortunately, that isn't always the case, which means lots of parents are creating a car seat error that could put their baby at risk.
+Since newer cars also have lower anchors for car seats as part of the LATCH system, many parents assume it's OK to install that car seat in the center using LATCh.
+That isn't always the case, which means lots of parents are creating a car seat error that could put their baby at risk.
 Here's how to find out if center LATCh will work in your car, and what to do if it won't.

 Where to Find Center LATCh Information

 Your first stop should be the back seat itself.
-Most of the time, the lower anchors for the LATCh system are marked by little circles with a LATCh symbol.
+Most of the time, the lower anchors are marked by little circles or tags with a LATCh symbol.
 If there are only two sets of circles, generally on the two outside seats, you'll need to investigate further.
 If there are three sets of LATCh markings, there's a set of lower anchors specifically for the center seat.

-If you can't find the LATCh markings, or there are only markings on the outer seats, you'll need to take a look in the vehicle owner's manual.
+If you can't find the LATCh markings, or there are only markings on the outer seats, take a look in the vehicle owner's manual.
 Some lower anchors are well-hidden under a flap or deep in the vehicle seat.
-Even if your lower anchors are well-marked, it's a good idea to check out the vehicle owner's manual anyway, for further information on how to use the LATCH system in any seating position.
-There should be a specific section about the LATCh system, usually under the subheading "Car Seats" or "Child Safety Seats."
+Always check out the vehicle owner's for further information on how to use the LATCH system in any seating position.
+There should be a specific section about LATCh, usually under the subheading "Car Seats" or "Child Safety Seats."
 If you can't find those sections in your manual, try reading through the seat belts and occupant protection sections.

 Generally, there's a handy diagram showing the appropriate locations for a LATCh installation.
 The manual may specifically discuss using the outboard LATCh positions for a center car seat installation.
 This section may say it's not OK to do this, or it may give details on the spacing between the innermost lower anchors, and refer you to the car seat manual to see if it's OK to install there.